cityouthconference/cityouth-twilio/README.md

 ## Development Setup

-This development setup requires that you have `git` installed on your machine.
-For installation go to: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+This development setup requires that you have `git` and `npm` installed on your machine.
+For installation go to: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git and https://nodejs.org/en/.
+If you are on macOS, `npm` can be installed with Homebrew: `brew install npm`

 Clone the repository